LTKMN/Bed-Cooling-is-Best/The Fluid.md

 Personally, I'm in favor of cheap + safe + easy.

 - IPA flush, 100% distilled water
 - eth. glycol mix in low percentages shouldn't rob us of too much thermal performance.
+I don't have kids or pets so as long as I can keep myself from drinking The Forbidden Gatorade, it should be okay.